Effects of climate change on oceans: Ocean productivity

-The sustainable harvest of fish from the ocean depends on ocean productivity.
-As ocean productivity decreases, the potential maximum fish catch in countries' exclusive economic zones will also decrease.
-This catch is projected to decline globally, with different models predicting declines between 5 and 25% by the end of the century.
-Within this average global decline, declines in some regions such as the South Pacific are projected to be larger, and threaten the food security of local populations.
+Calcifying organisms and ocean acidification

 Harmful algal blooms

 Although the drivers of harmful algal blooms (HABs) are poorly understood, they appear to have increased in range and frequency in coastal areas since the 1980s.
 This is the result of human induced factors such as increased nutrient inputs (nutrient pollution) and climate change (in particular the warming of water temperatures).
 The parameters that affect the formation of HABs are ocean warming, marine heatwaves, oxygen loss, eutrophication and water pollution.
 These increases in HABs are of concern because of the impact of their occurrence on local food security, tourism and the economy.

-It is however also possible that the perceived global increase in HABs is simply due to better monitoring and more detrimental bloom impacts and not due to a climate-linked mechanism.
+It is however also possible that the perceived increase in HABs globally is simply due to more severe bloom impacts and better monitoring and not due to climate change.

-Spatially, all algal species (including those causing harmful algal blooms) may experience range expansion, contraction, or latitudinal shifts.
-Temporally, the seasonal windows of growth may expand or decrease.